hsf-training/hsf-training-matplotlib/_episodes/01-introduction.md

 One can also control the location, orientation and size of the text by adding the keyword arguments `size = 15, orientation = 45`

-An important detail is that when you want to do changes and show them in your plot you must apply these changes between the `plt.plot` and `plt.show()` commands.
+An important detail is that when you want to do changes and show them in your plot you must apply these changes between the `ax.plot` and `plt.show()` commands.
 Why?
-These commands act on the canvas that is currently being drawn, so it should make sense that one has to first create the canvas with the plot with `plt.plot()` and apply changes afterwards.
+These commands act on the canvas that is currently being drawn, so it should make sense that one has to first create the canvas with the plot with `ax.plot()` and apply changes afterwards.
 When you are done with it, only then you may use the `plt.show()` as this will dump to the screen all changes applied.
 Any command used after `plt.show()` will return an error since matplotlib does not know what is the canvas to be worked on.

 ### Legend

-There are different ways to create a legend in matplotlib but the easiest one to use would be to pass the keyword argument `label` inside the `plt.plot()` and use the `ax.legend()` command to automatically detect and show the individual labels on the canvas
+There are different ways to create a legend in matplotlib but the easiest one to use would be to pass the keyword argument `label` inside the `ax.plot()` and use the `ax.legend()` command to automatically detect and show the individual labels on the canvas

 ```python
 fig, ax = plt.subplots()